Acura RL: 2005–2008 A-Spec Performance Package

 For the 2005–2008 models, Acura offered an A-Spec package for the RL.
 The dealer-installed package consisted of a body kit, badging, revised suspension and different wheels.
 The package was first announced at a late 2004 Specialty Equipment Market Association (SEMA) trade show in Las Vegas.
 The A-Spec package for sale was distinctly different from the Acura RL A-Spec Concept Vehicle announced and shown as a striking dark red one-of-a-kind custom creation in early 2005 at the Detroit Auto Show.

 The performance part of the package included the A-Spec sport suspension and A-Spec 18-inch alloy wheels, which allowed the use of more sports-oriented lower profile tires.

 The A-Spec sport suspension changed out the four spring and damper (shock absorber) strut assemblies.
 The A-Spec suspension featured lowering springs (approximately 0.75 inch) and re-valved dampers.
 The ride was stiffer, but not overly so, and handling was improved with less body roll, more controlled cornering and enhanced feel.

-Reportedly Acura chose to make the RL's A-Spec suspension more compliant than the very stiff A-Spec sport suspension upgrade for the Acura TL, in keeping with the two different missions of the cars: luxury for the RL, luxury sport for the TL.
+Acura chose to make the RL's A-Spec suspension more compliant than the very stiff A-Spec sport suspension upgrade for the Acura TL, in keeping with the two different missions of the cars: luxury for the RL, luxury sport for the TL.
 Acura RL A-Spec retained the same suspension geometry as the stock Acura RL suspension alignment specifications.

 The other A-Spec performance upgrade was a set of A-Spec 18x8 inch alloy wheels.
 The 10-spoke lightweight design was about the same weight as the 5-spoke, 17x8" standard wheels.
 Recommended tires were either the Michelin Pilot Sport PS2 ultra high-performance summer tires or Michelin Pilot Sport A/S ultra-high-performance all-season tires sized in 245/45R18.
 Alternatively, less sport-oriented Michelin Pilot HX MXM4 Grand Touring All Season tires were also available in the same size.

 The A-Spec appearance package consisted of a front air dam, side skirts, rear bumper air diffuser, an "A-Spec" badge on the trunk lid, and a subtle trunk decklid lip style spoiler all of which were designed to give the car a more aggressive "aero" look.
 The parts came pre-painted from the factory to match factory colors.
 All parts were dealer installable.
 If the dealer installed the A-Spec parts at the time of purchase, the original new car warranty of four years/50,000 miles would apply.
 If installed after purchase, the normal one year/12,000 mile parts warranty would apply.

 As of the 2009 mid-model change, A-Spec options were no longer offered.
 However, Acura moved to a firmer standard suspension for 2009, plus larger and wider 18 × 8 in inch standard wheels and lower-profile 245/45-18 size tires.
 More aggressive "aero" look body work was also standard, and a revised trunk decklid spoiler was made available as a dealer installed option.